DerGuru/The-Resonant/New Chapters/Part3/P3-04_First_Check_In.md

 "I'll be here."

 "Good.
-Oh—one more thing.
+Ohâ€”one more thing.
 The Director still wants to meet.
 At your convenience.
 No pressure.
 But it would help establish rapport."

 Jason considered that.
 "Next month.
 After a few more successful check-ins.
 When we've proven consistency."